cherryraichu/WEB102-Project-1/README.md

 The following **required** functionality is completed:

-- [Yes] **There is a unique theme for events or resources relevant to a specific community**
+- [x] **There is a unique theme for events or resources relevant to a specific community**
-- [Yes] **At least 10 unique resources or events are displayed in a responsive card format**
+- [x] **At least 10 unique resources or events are displayed in a responsive card format**

 The following **optional** features are implemented:

-- [Yes] Buttons or links to a related resources are on each card component
+- [x] Buttons or links to a related resources are on each card component
-- [No] The site is responsive for both desktop and mobile formats
+- [] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented: